x75/x75.github.io/_posts/2016-10-06-apparent-uselessness.md

 ### Spectrum of difficulties in reaching goals

-Based on my own understanding of different learning problems for artificial agents there exists a spectrum of difficulty along which learning tasks can be positioned.
-In that spectrum we can draw a line somewhere separating two types of such problems.
+Based on my own understanding of different learning problems for artificial agents there exists a spectrum of difficulty, open to the top, along which learning tasks can be positioned.
+In that spectrum we can draw a line somewhere separating two types of such problems. **Update [2016-11-03]**: There is a direct correspondence here with the complexity of functional relationships which could be ordered like linear, monotonic, non-monotonic, zero/random.
+The line that I am referring to above goes through the spectrum between monotonic and non-monotonic problems.

-There are those, in which the goal-seeker (agent) and the goal are alone in "free space", meaning that the goal is visible to the agent and the goal can be reached by following a monotonic gradient, that is, by greedily reducing the distance on all axes of space independently, reducing the problem to finding out about the effects of the primitive actions (SMP) available to the agent.
+There are those problems, in which the goal-seeker (agent) and the goal are alone in "free space", meaning that the goal is visible to the agent and the goal can be reached by following a monotonic gradient, that is, by greedily reducing the distance on all axes of space independently, reducing the problem to finding out about the effects of the primitive actions (SMP) available to the agent.

 The other type are those in which other objects, usually referred to as obstacles, are present in the same space.
-Here already no universal recipe whatsoever can be given on how to reach the goal without exploring the space first.
-In order to reach a goal or desired destination, the distance to the goal has to increase on at least one axis of the given space at some point (non-monotonic gradient).
+Here already no universal recipe whatsoever can be given on how to reach the goal without exploring the space first and building a map.
+In order to reach a goal or desired destination, the distance to the goal has to increase on at least one axis of the given space at some point (non-monotonicity).
 This means, that if the wrong distance measure is used, you easily end up in a local extremum.

-This issue seems related to a) convexity, leaving the respective reasoning and diagram as an exercise for a possible later post, and b) to Franz & Mallot's navigation hierarchy from their 2000 paper [^4].
+This issue also seems related to a) convexity, leaving the respective reasoning and diagram as an exercise for a possible later post, and b) to Franz & Mallot's navigation hierarchy from their 2000 paper [^4].

 ### Comments